 After I’m done with writing the content, I will spend some time creating the best possible title containing my target keyword/s.

-Once everything has been added to the post, I will then review the post again and break large blocks of texts.
+Once everything has been added to the post, I will then review the post again and break large blocks of text.
 By adding more images or by breaking up the paragraphs.
 This will make it easier to the eyes of the reader.

 And then, I will hit ‘Publish”.